reinteractive-open/installfest_guides/source/guides/installfest/admin_and_markdown.md

   # Call 'byebug' anywhere in the code to stop execution and get a debugger console
-  gem 'byebug', platforms: [:mri, :mingw, :x64_mingw] gem 'rspec-rails' end
+  gem 'byebug', platforms: [:mri, :mingw, :x64_mingw] gem 'rspec-rails' gem 'shoulda-matchers', '4.0.0.rc1' gem 'rails-controller-testing' # If you are using Rails 5.x end

 group :development do